JaySheth51/Download-HTML-DOM-node-as-Image-or-Zip-file-in-React/README.md

-# Project Title
+# Download HTML DOM node as Image or Zip file in React

+## Usage
-## Download HTML DOM node as Image or Zip file in React
+This is an example on how to Download HTML DOM node as Image file or Zip file in React using [domtoimage](https://github.com/tsayen/dom-to-image), [FileSaver](https://github.com/eligrey/FileSaver.js/) and [js.zip](https://stuk.github.io/jszip/) javascript libraries.
+You can find step by step demo [here]().

 ## Requirements